-"My aim is to assist you in exploring the possibilities available to you to bring positive change and promote long-lasting emotional well-being and conscious change."
+"I aim to assist you in exploring the possibilities available to help you to bring positive change to your life, promoting long-lasting emotional wellbeing and conscious change."

-All too often in life, we find ourselves unsettled, sometimes find it is difficult to understand why we are not our “usual” selves, not able to function as we once did and this may feel scary or daunting.
-My role is to help you make that change and help you realise that you are not alone and that lasting change is achievable.
-This feeling of overwhelm can often lead to depression, anxiety and anger and we often find ourselves dealing with situations in harmful or counter-productive ways.
-Rather than seeking external approval, or escape or oblivion in substances, isolating yourself from others or just simply ignoring it and trying “to get on with life”.
+All too often in life, we find ourselves unsettled, unable to understand why we are not our “usual” selves, not able to function as we once did.
+These may feel scary, confusing and daunting.
+My role is to help you make that change and realise that you are not alone and that lasting change is achievable.
+This feeling of overwhelm can often lead to depression, anxiety and anger.
+We often find ourselves reacting and coping in harmful or counter-productive ways, such as seeking external approval, seeking escape or oblivion in substances, isolating yourself from others or just simply ignoring it and trying “to get on with life”.

 What I offer is a non-judgmental and supportive space, combined with several years of extensive experience to help you achieve this.
 In that space, together, we will focus on you and find the most suitable approach to understand you, your needs and then use this understanding to promote change in your mental and emotional wellbeing.

-I work with adults and adolescents and I offer both short and long term treatment.
+I work with adults and adolescents, offering both short and long term treatment.

 In our first session, we will discuss the circumstances that brought you to counselling, your hopes for the future and how we are going to make they achievable.
 I will suggest the most suitable way to work together that will be tailored depending on your motivation, learning and receiving information style, your emotional and mental present state and the time that you have available to address it.

 I am a fully qualified experienced counsellor.
-I am also a MBACP member, I adhere to the BACP Ethical Framework for Counselling Professional and a hold full insurance policy for my private practice.
+I am also an MBACP member, I adhere to the BACP Ethical Framework for Counselling Professional and a hold full insurance policy for my private practice.

 Training, qualifications & experience